Endper/Watermark-File-Name-Removal/README.md

 # Watermark File Name Removal (WFNR)
 ## Version 0.0.0
 > Currently being worked on.
-Completed : ~5%
+Completed : ~20%

 Used to remove watermarks that are injected in a file name downloaded from a website
 ___
 This originally started of as a small python macro project for personal use.
 However, I have decided to turn this into an open-source thing for anyone to use it.

+Some website injects some sort of watermark before (or after) the name of the actual files that you download.
+This program is useful to automate the process of renaming them - saves time.

 # How to Run It